-Please use navigation links on the left to explore the options of Web and Video conferencing as well as the commonalirties and differences these two modalities have.
+Please use navigation links on the left to explore the options of Web and Video conferencing as well as the commonalities and differences these two modalities have.

 Web and Video Conferencing - what is the difference?
 In brief and in general:

 Web conferencing can be originated from any computer and received on any computer.
-Software used, but not limited: Google Hangouts, Adobe Connect, etc.
+UMS has licensed "Zoom" for all students, faculty, and staff.

 Video Conferencing requires specially equipped rooms, and students also need to go to the VC rooms at various locations.
 Atomosphere in a Video Conferencing class is the closest to a traditional, face-to-face, environment.
 Equipment used for video conferencing is called Polycom.